 Mini-pupillages are a crucial form of work experience that chambers will expect to see on your pupillage applications.

 Find out which chambers offer mini-pupillages by using our Pupillage search.

 Pupillage interview committees will expect you to have relevant experience.
-Otherwise your application looks baseless: how do you know you’re suited to a unique profession if you haven’t experienced it?
+Otherwise, your application looks baseless: how do you know you’re suited to a unique profession if you haven’t experienced it?

-The work will differ depending on the barrister’s practice, the requirements of his/her current cases and his/her character.
+The work will differ depending on the barrister’s practice, the requirements of their current cases and their character.
 Some chambers run assessed mini-pupillages, during which time you’ll have to produce a piece of written work or participate in a mock-conference.

 Public galleries and judge marshalling

-There are other options for gaining experience and you should definitely try each avenue.
+There are other options for gaining experience and you should try each avenue.
 Every would-be barrister should take advantage of public galleries in court.
 This will place you in the advocates’ arena and you could even approach them to ask for work experience.

 If you want to know more about the journey to pupillage, check out this LCN Says written by a pupil barrister.